telerik/blazor-docs/knowledge-base/grid-scroll-to-selected-row.md

 ## Description

-I want to [select a row in Grid]({%slug grid-selection-row%}) programmatically based on some program logic and conditions.
-I want after that to scroll the Grid to the selected row so the user can see the selected row.
+I want to programmatically [select a row in the Grid]({%slug grid-selection-row%}) based on specific conditions in my code.
+Once selected, I’d like the Grid to automatically scroll to that row so it’s visible to the user.

 ## Solution